Aizat08/advanced_assignment_03/README.md

-Homework #3 from OTUS School.
-Task: create custom allocator to work with the memory.
-The allocator must be parametrized with the fixed number of elements.
-Otherwise, it will throw exception.
-This custom allocator should work with both STL and custom containers.
+Assignment #3.
+Need to create the memory pool which will be parametrized with the fixed size of elements.
+An attempt to pick more elements will lead to bad_alloc().
+There are two different types of realizations of this program: the one with plain pointer the other is with std::shared_ptr.